rz93594/xmas-sw-wars/README.md

 QNAP -> ContainerStation -> Import -> +Import -> Browse Local -> import war.tar

-### Script echos out status in color to container console
+- Script echos out status in color to container console for tracking
+- Script has run for 30 days straight with no power cycles on ESP32 board..one hard power cycle was needed to.

 ### ToDo